Bachelor of Data Science Degrees

 Bellevue University’s BS in Data Science

-A Bachelor of Science in Data Science can be completely obtained through a convenient online format at the Nebraska-based institution.
-Eventual graduates will be able to clean and prepare data sets for an organization and be able to create presentations and reports on their analysis.
+This streamlined program allows students to earn a Bachelor of Science in Data Science through an online format at the Nebraska-based institution.
+According to Bellevue University, their data science program focuses on Business analytics, Computer science, Statistics, and Gathering and analyzing valuable data.
 Bellevue University is regionally accredited by the Higher Learning Commission, which reviews 19 different states in the central and southwestern portion of the country.

 Credit Hour Requirements